 To cut an avocado I run the knife around the pit of the avocado and then spin it.
 If it is ripe (see above on how to tell if avocados are ripe) it should spin easily and release to look like the above picture.

 Absolutely.
-Go ahead and add some of your other favorite ingredients.
-All of the above would taste great in this cucumber salad.
+Go ahead and add tomatoes, cheese, lettuce, scallions, peppers, onions, or some of your other favorite ingredients.
+All of the above would taste delicious in this avocado cucumber salad.

 Like what you see?
 Follow me on Facebook!
 Love this recipe?
 Leave a comment & 5-star rating right here!
 Make sure you don’t miss new recipes by getting email updates!